Cuba Covid 19 Entry Requirements & Travel Updates – Everything You Need To Know

 Cuba Covid Travel Regulations

-We understand that visitors will be required to complete a Health Declaration Form (which we assume will be provided by the airline in-flight) which will include information on where visitors are staying in Cuba.
+Visitors will be required to complete a Health Declaration Form (which should be provided by the airline in-flight) which will include information on where visitors are staying in Cuba.
 This form will be handed over to the authorities on arrival in Cuba.

 On arrival, and before passing through immigration, all passengers will be interviewed about their health and subject to a thermal temperature test.
 Any passengers exhibiting symptoms of a communicable disease will be transferred to an Isolation Centre for further examination and assessment.

-All arriving passengers will have to take a PCR test for Covid 19 with, potentially, a follow-up test after 5 days.
+All arriving passengers will have to take a further PCR test for Covid 19 with, potentially, a follow-up test after 5 days.
+There is currently no charge for this local test.

 Anyone with a positive PCR test result will be required to go to hospital.
 The costs of the stay in hospital (and any medication) must be paid by credit card when discharged, or payment must be arranged directly by your travel insurance company.

-As of 1st December, the Cuban government will apply a health tax of US$30 per person although, so we understand, this charge will be levied on the airline and, in turn, added to air fares.
+As of 1st December 2020, the Cuban government are applying a health tax of US$30 per person which will be added to air fares by the relevant airlines.

 All foreign visitors must have travel insurance, with medical cover that covers Covid 19.
 Although having travel insurance has long been a condition of entry to Cuba, it is not known whether (and how) visitors will have to provide evidence of such insurance.